bluelibs/bluelibs/packages/mongo-bundle/DOCUMENTATION.md

 ### Blameable

-The blameable behavior stores who created or updated the document by reading `userId` from the context passed. `context` is a special option we allow in all mutations (insert/update/delete) that is designed to work well with behaviors or other event listeners.
+The blameable behavior stores who created or updated the document by reading `userId` from the context passed, unless you explicitely provide the information yourself in the input. `context` is a special option we allow in all mutations (insert/update/delete) that is designed to work well with behaviors or other event listeners.

 ```ts
 class UsersCollection extends Collection {